-- Any alteration in the Constitution proposed by the Council or favoured by a majority at a General Meeting shall be submitted to all Members in a postal ballot and shall be adopted if approved by a two-thirds majority of those returning properly completed ballot papers by a specified date which shall be not less than sixteen weeks after the issue of ballot papers.
+Any alteration in the Constitution proposed by the Council or favoured by a majority at a General Meeting shall be submitted to all Members and shall be adopted if approved by a two-thirds majority of those properly casting their correspondence vote as defined in Article 15 by a specified date which shall be not less than eight weeks after the issue of ballot papers.

 Contingent Authority of the Council

 The Council shall have full power to deal with any matter affecting the Society’s interest that is not provided for in this Constitution.